DBurca/OptionSkewExplorer/README.md

 Open source

 ## Credits
-Claude.ai, an AI coding assistant, was partially used in the creation of this program and README.
+Claude.ai, an AI coding assistant, was partially used in the creation of this repository.

 ---

 *Disclaimer: This tool is for educational and informational purposes only.
 Options trading involves substantial risk and is not suitable for all investors.
 Always conduct your own research and consider consulting with a financial advisor.*